fkyprianou/deved-platform/content/blog/en/how-to-play-an-audio-stream-into-a-phone-call-with-python.md

 ## Create a new Vonage app

-Sign in/Sign up for free [developer.vonage.com](https://developer.vonage.com/); to be able to use the Vonage Voice API, you'll have to create a Vonage Application from the developer portal.
+Sign in/Sign up for free [developer.vonage.com](https://developer.vonage.com/); to use the Vonage Voice API, you'll have to create a Vonage Application from the developer portal.
 All requests to the Vonage Voice API require authentication.
 We will use the API key and private.key.

 In the left menu [here](https://dashboard.nexmo.com/), click API Settings.
-Under the API keys tab you will find your API key.
-Open [Application](https://dashboard.nexmo.com/applications) and create your new app by clicking "Create a new application" button. and click button `Generate public and private key`.
-Paste key in `private.key` file in related Codespace.
-Switch on Voice capabilaties.
-And click "Generate new application" button in the buttom.

-In the left menu here, click API Settings.
 Under the API keys tab, you will find your API key.
-Open Application and create your new app by clicking the "Create a new application" button.
-And click the button to Generate public and private keys.
-Paste the key in private.key file in related Codespace.
+Open [Application](https://dashboard.nexmo.com/applications) and create your new app by clicking the "Create a new application" button.
+And click the button "Generate public and private key".
+Paste the key in `private.key` file in related Codespace.
 Switch on Voice capabilities.
-And click the "Generate new application" button in the bottom.
+And click the "Generate new application" button at the bottom.

 ![](settings.png)